Online bin stretching lower bounds: Improved search of computational proofs: Propagating algorithm winning packings

-\begin{definition}[Minimum biggest extension] We define the following function $v$ on packings such that if the adversary can't send at least $v(b)$ on the packing $b$, then the algorithm is winning.
-On packings which are known to be algorithm-winning packings (using the algorithm-winning propagation idea), we fix $v(b) = g+1$ to be consistent with the previous definition of $v$.\\ \begin{itemize} \item If $b_1 \geq t$, $v(b) = 0$ \textit{(the bound $\frac{t}{g}$ is proved)} \item Else, if $||b||_1 = mg$ then $v(b) = g+1$ \\\textit{The adversary can't send anymore items, and the bound has not been proved, so the algorithm wins} \item Else, if $b_{m-1} \geq \lceil \frac{mg-t}{m-1} \rceil + 1$, $v(b) = g+1$\\\textit{(according to the previous theorem, this packing is algorithm-winning)} \item Otherwise, we note $s_{max} = \min\{g;\; mg - ||b||_1\}$ be the maximum item size that could be given from the packing $b$, and:
+We now properly present this idea, and also merge it with the previous propagation idea.
+We define the following function $v$ on packings such that if the adversary can't send at least $v(b)$ on the packing $b$, then the algorithm is winning.
+On packings which are known to be algorithm-winning packings (using the algorithm-winning propagation idea), we fix $v(b) = g+1$ to be consistent with the previous definition of $v$. \begin{definition}[Minimum biggest extension] For any packing $b$, we define $v(b)$ as: \begin{itemize} \item If $b_1 \geq t$, $v(b) = 0$ \textit{(the bound $\frac{t}{g}$ is proved)} \item Else, if $||b||_1 = mg$ then $v(b) = g+1$ \\\textit{The adversary can't send any additional items, and the bound has not been proved, so the algorithm wins} \item Else, if $b_{m-1} \geq \lceil \frac{mg-t}{m-1} \rceil + 1$, $v(b) = g+1$\\\textit{(according to Property~\ref{init_palg}, this packing is algorithm-winning)} \item Otherwise, let $s_{max} = \min\{g;\; mg - ||b||_1\}$ be the maximum item size that could be given from the packing $b$, and: